ls1intum/Artemis/docs/dev/setup.rst

 ::

-   "start": "node --max_old_space_size=5120 ./node_modules/@angular/cli/bin/ng serve --hmr",
+   "start": "node --max-old-space-size=5120 ./node_modules/@angular/cli/bin/ng serve --hmr",

-If you still face the issue, you can try to set a higher value than 5120.
-Possible values are 6144, 7168, and 8192.
+If you still face the issue, you can try to set a higher value than 5120 MB.
+Recommended values are 6144 (6GB), 7168 (7GB), and 8192 (8GB).

 The same change could be applied to each **ng** command as in the example above.